top of page

 Horse Cave, Kentucky

-Horse Cave, (population 2,250) is located on the southern edge of Hart County.
+Horse Cave (population 2,250) is located on the southern edge of Hart County.
 The town is centered on a cave from which it derived its name and water supply.
-It was an oasis of water, cool air and shelter.
-There is no certain source for the name.
+It was an oasis of water, cool air, and shelter.
+There is no specific source for the name.
 Several have been suggested.
-The most plausible source is that the word “horse” was frequently used in the 18th and 19th centuries for something extraordinarily large: horse-laugh, horse chestnut, etc. The entrance to the cave, located on Main Street in downtown, is the largest natural opening in the entire cave area
+The most plausible source is that the word “horse” was frequently used in the 18th and 19th centuries for something extraordinarily large: horse-laugh, horse chestnut, etc. The entrance to the cave, located on Main Street in the downtown area, is the largest natural opening in the entire cave area.

 Meet Our Mayor